Computed Tomography CT Scans

 - Contrast is excreted renally.

-- If patients have renal impairment, diabetes mellitus or reduced intravascular volume then they run the risk of accumulating the contrast.
+- If patients have chronic kidney disease, diabetes mellitus or reduced intravascular volume then they run the risk of accumulating the contrast.

 - This can lead to worsening of renal impairment or even renal failure.